hanselrd/bubble-warrior-adventures/README.md

 to us to choose our programming language and project we settled on using *C++* with a bit of [Lua](https://www.lua.org/manual/5.3) for simple scripting and a role-playing game.
-We are using [SFML](http://www.sfml-dev.org/index.php) to handle window events, graphics and audio.
+We are using [SFML](http://www.sfml-dev.org/index.php) to handle window events, graphics and audio, and [TGUI](https://tgui.eu/) to create and render in-game GUI components.
 We are currently working on the story to go with the game.

 ## Motivation